-Three quarters of marine litter is now comprised of plastic with Asia's rivers sending more plastic into the ocean than all other continents combinedn.
-The U.N.
-Secretary General Antonio Guterres recently warned unless steps are taken to curb the pollution, plastics could outweigh fish by 2050.
+Three quarters of marine litter is now comprised of plastic56.
 Plastic debris, that fragments into small pieces (Box 2) but does not biodegrade in the marine environment, is found in all the world's oceans and seas, even in remote areas such as deep trenches and uninhabited islands in the Pacific Ocean, far from human contact.
-It can cause physical harm to marine life (entanglement, ghost fishing, ingestion) and act as a carrier for persistent bioaccumulative and toxic substances; provide habitats for microbial communities; act as a potential vector for disease; and provide a means to transport invasive alien species across the ocean .
+It can cause physical harm to marine life (entanglement, ghost fishing, ingestion) and act as a carrier for persistent bio-accumulative and toxic substances; provide habitats for microbial communities; act as a potential vector for disease; and provide a means to transport invasive alien species across the ocean ^{47,57}.
 The Mediterranean Action Plan/Barcelona Convention adopted in 2013 outlines legally binding measures addressing the prevention and reduction of marine litter.
-Concerted action has proven effective in the region: between 2003 and 2013, pollutant loads showed a consistent reduction for
+Concerted action has proven effective in the region: between 2003 and